 It's all about the peak moment, that brief and somewhat elusive period of time when nature unleashes her beauty in an extreme manner.
 Timing is everything, whether it's planned, or stumbled upon by pure luck.
 "Morning Glory" is a little of both.

-Late February 2003 found me aurora hunting around Denali (Mt.
-McKinley) when I saw the first near-dawn moonset.
+Late February 2003 found me aurora hunting around Denali when I saw the first near-dawn moonset.
 The timing had been wrong for a photo opp.
 The Alaska Range was still in the earth's shadow as the moon, one day away from being full, set prematurely behind the dark peaks.
 On average, the moon sets 50 minutes later every day, so a quick calculation suggested the next morning held promise for a dynamic play of light.
 I put away my gear and got a good day's sleep.
 Tomorrow, I foresaw an opportunity to fulfill my Mission Statement: Be there.
-Preserve it on film.
+Preserve the moment.
 Share it.

 The rosy alpenglow was creeping down the sides of the mountain, basking every crevasse and cornice along the way with filtered sunlight.
 Due to the low angle of the incoming sunlight only the long wavelengths of red and orange, the warm tones, penetrate our atmosphere.
 High in the sky, the scattered short wavelengths of blue light were reflected in the deep shadows.
 All the while, the full moon was getting blasted by the full spectrum, which combines to form white light.
 What a play of sky, mountain and moon light!
 For those few brief minutes it all balanced out enough to be preserved on film.